Classroom management: Provide flexible learning goals

 Instructors can demonstrate a suitable level of strength by giving clear learning objectives, they can also pass on fitting levels of participation by giving learning objectives that can be changed based on the classes needs.
 Allowing students to participate in their own learning goals and outcomes at the start of a unit brings a sense of cooperation and mutual understanding between the instructor and student.
 One way of involving the students and in turn making them feel heard in the decision making of the class is by asking what topics they would find most intriguing in learning based on a guided rubric.
 This approach will engage and send a message to the students that the teacher is interested in the student's interests.
 The student in turn will bring greater learning outcomes as well as a mutual respect.
 Posting appropriate learning objectives where the students can see them and refer to them is vital in carrying out the objectives.
 Make learning goals clear and not a mystery.
 Students who do not know what the teacher wants them to do are unlikely to learn the material and understand what is being taught.
 When the teacher also clearly knows the goal the lesson will progress more smoothly and they can work every student toward that central goal.

 The Good Behavior Game

-The Good Behavior Game (GBG) is a "classroom-level approach to behavior management" that was originally used in 1969 by Barrish, Saunders, and Wolf.
+The Good Behavior Game is a "classroom-level approach to behavior management" that was originally used in 1969 by Barrish, Saunders, and Wolf.
 The Game entails the class earning access to a reward or losing a reward, given that all members of the class engage in some type of behavior (or did not exceed a certain amount of undesired behavior).
 The GBG can be used to increase desired behaviors (e.g., question asking) or to decrease undesired behaviors (e.g., out of seat behavior).
 The GBG has been used with preschoolers as well as adolescents, however most applications have been used with typically developing students (i.e., those without developmental disabilities).
 In addition, the Game "is usually popular with and acceptable to students and teachers."